 - Open mindedness and a good sense of humour are a prerequisite to enjoying yourself.

 - If you would rather party in a regular place, consider Thailand’s rooftop bars.
 Live performances by local Thai rock bands (in the bars) are praise worthy.

 - Cost: ฿250 – ฿350 ($7 – $10) for a one-hour Thai massage

 There is nothing quite as revitalising as getting a traditional Thai massage after an eventful day.
 A Thai massage is a little like yoga; it combines stretching and pressure points.

 The theory is that the human body has 10 main lines, referred to as energy lines.
 A therapist rubs and pulls on these lines to loosen muscle and joints.

 The result is an energising and balancing treatment, which leaves you in a state of sublime relaxation.

 Hopefully our list of best things to do in Thailand has covered your area of interest.
-If it hasn’t, write to us and we will see if we can include it.
+Please let us know what you think in the comments section.